Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/go-to.md

 If the Execution Mode is set to "Go to Node and continue", you can overwrite the data with which to continue here.
 If no data is specified, input.data will be used.

 ### Parse Intents

+This toggle decides whether we should **parse intents** within the sub Flow.

 If the `Parse Intents` feature is enabled, Cognigy NLU will reparse the Intents in the target Flow with the provided input (either input.text or the Optionally Injected Text).

+This will parse the input into the sub Flow, and the NLU will then score this text using the available Intents in the sub Flow.
+This will not score based on Intents in the parent Flow.

 ### Parse Slots

+This toggle decides whether we should **parse slots** within the sub Flow.

 If the `Parse Slots` feature is enabled, Cognigy NLU will reparse the Slots in the target Flow with the provided input (either input.text or the Optionally Injected Text).

+This will parse the input into the sub Flow, and the NLU will then score this text using the available Slots in the sub Flow.
+This will not score based on Slots in the parent Flow.

 ### Absorb Context
 If the `Absorb Context` feature is enabled, the default Context of the target Flow will be applied to the current Context upon switching.